Thank you to the 1,000 leaders who’ve generously done the 7 questions!

 5. What's one book that has had a profound impact on your leadership so far?
 Can you please briefly tell the story of how that book impacted your leadership?

 I am probably the biggest ambassador of " The Alchemist"by Paulo Coelho.
-The narrative has got the most powerful impact on me as a leader so far.
+The narrative has had the most powerful impact on me as a leader so far.
 Message is really simple; In order to achieve what you really desire, you need to stay laser sharp focused, tenacious in your approach, and do relentless efforts repeatedly until you achieve what you want to.
-This attitude of never ever giving up stays so much true and relevant at all times.
+This attitude of never ever giving up stays so true and relevant at all times.

 6. How do you build leadership capacity in a large enterprise?